freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 - Spanish : Español
 - Portuguese : Português

-Most of these are machine translated.
-We would love your help in updating and improving the quality of these translations.
+Most of these versions are machine translated.
+We would love your help in improving the quality of these translations.

+**If you would like work on these, follow along these steps:**

+**[TODO]**

-##### 🛠 Help us fix bugs in the API server and client apps for freeCodeCamp.org's website
+#### 🛠 Help us fix bugs in freeCodeCamp.org's learning platform

+Our learning platform runs on a modern JavaScript stack.
+It has various components, tools and libraries including but not limited to Node.js, MongoDB, LoopBack, OAuth 2.0, React, Gatsby, Webpack, and more.

+Broadly,

+- We have a Node.js based API server.
+- A set of React based client applications.
+- A script that we use to use our Frontend projects.

+Contributing to this requires some understanding of APIs, ES6 Syntax and a lot of curiosity.

+**If you would like work on these, follow along these steps:**

+**[TODO]**

 ### 2. Help campers on our [public forum](https://www.freecodecamp.org/forum)